VSA (“we”) is committed to protecting any personal information you share with us and will always ensure you are happy with the way we handle it.

 - We are working with a carefully selected partner that is carrying out work on our behalf.
 These partners may include photographers and film companies.
 The kind of work we may ask them to do includes taking photos and videos at our events, promotional and campaigning events, rehearsals, etc.

-VSA only chooses partners we can trust and will only pass personal data to them if they have signed a contract that requires them to abide by the requirements of the Data Protection Act, treat information as carefully as we do, only use the information for the purposes it was supplied (not their own purpose or the purposes of any other organisation) and allow us to carry out checks to ensure they are doing all these things.
+VSA only chooses partners we can trust and will only pass personal data to them if they have signed a contract that requires them to abide by the requirements of the GDPR and Data Protection Act 2018, treat information as carefully as we do, only use the information for the purposes it was supplied (not their own purpose or the purposes of any other organisation) and allow us to carry out checks to ensure they are doing all these things.

 How we store your personal information